 For more information about the GIS data see our data and interpretation guidance.

 Partners can also ask us for tailored data searches or help with queries.
-Partners can contact us with a request, and we then send them relevant data or mapping within ten working days and deduct the time taken from their service level agreement time budget.
-For some partners, this ad-hoc basis method of accessing data is vital.
+Partners can contact us with a request, and we then send them relevant data or mapping for their in-house use within ten working days.
+This service is available throughout the year for SLA holders and incurs no extra cost.
+For some partners, this ad hoc basis method of accessing data is vital.